ortexx/winston-transport-sequelize/README.md

 # More
 This transport has its own method `.clear([lifetime], [callback])`

-You can clear table using this.lifetime(seconds) option for filtering by "updateAt" field.
+You can clear table using this.clear(seconds) option for filtering by "updateAt" field.